AoJ/node-mob/README.md

 **Only functions are proxied**, any other exported properties are ignored.

-Mobster proxies created with `mob.require()` load-balance between workers, which means Mobster's exports are only good if they are stateless.
+Mobster proxies created with `mob.require()` load-balance between workers, which means Mobsters' exports are only good if they are stateless.
 If you want to reuse state,
 for example because you're using an in-process key/value store like node-dirty or divan, you should extract it in its own Mobster with only one worker.